m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 Essays 49 to 57, 62, and 63 amount to 11 papers.
-Suppose that you are made to gamble and that the Google Sheet you just created is the only resource you have to help decide on your bet.
+Suppose that you are made to gamble and that the Google sheet you just created is the only resource you have to help decide on your bet.